foodsCheck the exact label

 • Ignoring roux, barley, noodles, bouillon base, starch, or soy sauce or shared ladles, soup bars, steam tables, and thickened house bases.

-• canned chili with a clear gluten-free claim
+• a current can with a clear gluten-free claim and a checked ingredient list

 Read first